caribou/caribou/roadmap.md

 anything you consider a pressing flaw or omission and we will add it to this list.

+* Abstract persistence layer to accommodate Datomic and other NoSQL databases.

+Caribou currently supports SQL databases, but there is a lot of demand for supporting NoSQL databases as well.
+This would require creating a PersistenceLayer protocol and abstracting the current SQL persistence into being a SQL implementation of that protocol.

 * Synchronization of state between instances using [Avout](http://avout.io/).

 Right now if you use Caribou in a clustered or distributed environment and